2021-22 USU President elected - Honi Soit

 Cole Scott-Curwood (Engineers for SRC) was elected as Deputy Chair of the Clubs and Societies Committee uncontested.

-Cole Sc0tt-Curwood (Engineers for SRC) and David Zhu (Liberal) have both been nominated as non-executive members of the Governance Committee.
+Cole Scott-Curwood (Engineers for SRC) and David Zhu (Liberal) have both been nominated as non-executive members of the Governance Committee.
 David Zhu was elected.

 Portfolio positions